hashicorp/learn-terraform-cdktf-applications/README.md

     cat ../k8s_deployment.tf | cdktf convert
     ```

-    Note: Output needs to be tweaked before incorporating into code.
+    **Note:** Output needs to be tweaked before incorporating into code:

     1. Replace `// define resources here` in `app/main.ts` with
        `new kubernetes.Deployment(this, name + "-deployment", { ... });`.